Logo

 • Test everything in a sandbox before going live.

-• Work with certified Salesforce partners for complex customization
+• Work with certified Salesforce partners for complex customizations.

-• Train your team on how both changes work in their daily routine
+• Train your team on how both changes affect their daily routine.

 Summary: Configuration vs Customization